Barbara Wold: Research

 “It’s important to appreciate that discovery is often a lengthy process, requiring much persistence.”

 Barbara Wold has published more than sixty papers in the areas of developmental biology and genetics.
 Throughout her career, Wold has focused on exploring the architecture and logic of gene regulatory networks, in an effort to understand the mechanisms that drive cell state transitions in the development and differentiation of individual cells.
 In particular, she has investigated the ways in which these differentiation mechanisms are encoded in DNA, and furthermore, how they are executed via transcription.

 Beginning with undifferentiated precursor cells, Wold and her lab have focused particularly on transitions from mesodermal cells in early development to fully developed skeletal muscle and cardiac muscle in animals, primarily through the use of mouse models.
 In addition, she is interested in the transitions in cell development which lead to tumorigenesis.

 Wold and her lab have used various techniques, including genome-wide and proteome-wide assays, wet-bench genomic technology, and computational methods, many of which they have developed in conjunction with other researchers, to study skeletal muscle development, degeneration and regeneration.
 She has also used such techniques as microarray gene expression analysis, global protein/DNA interaction measures, mass spectrometry-based proteomics, and comparative genomics.
 In collaboration with others, her lab has also pioneered a modification of mass spectrometry and dual-affinity epitope tagging that enables efficient and accurate classification of multi-protein complexes.

 Much of Wold's recent work focuses on biological information processing, developing and using new techniques such as ultra-high-throughput DNA sequencing techniques to computationally model the inputs and outputs of gene networks.
 She studies embryonic development and regeneration in vertebrates, examining transcriptional networks and using comparative genomics to model mouse, human and dog genomes.
 This work is leading to increased understanding of direct transcriptional regulation and of post-transcriptional and translational mechanisms and their mediation by microRNAs.
 Wold's goal is a deep understanding of biological circuit design and the mechanisms of genetics and cell development.
 To this end, Wold seeks to use her research to contribute to the development of the international reference transcriptome and regulatory element databases.

 Wold's lab has recently been concerned with human disease genomics.
 In particular, they are looking into diseases such as Alzheimer's, cancer, and musculoskeletal disorders.
+In 2020, Wold's work in RNA sequencing and expression in mice was recognized by the American Association for Cancer Research, which awarded her with that year's AACR-Irving Weinstein Foundation Distinguished Lectureship.